Fluffernuttersandwich/Smorgasbord/README.md

 If you don't already have an account, you can register here: https://users.nexusmods.com/register

-Remember these login credentials, as you will need to use them to connect the Wabbajack application to the NexusMods page later.
+Remember these login credentials, as you will need to use them to connect the Wabbajack application to the NexusMods page later on.

 ---